SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/platform-physical-architecture.md

 ### Recommended Node Scheme
 SCloudStack The physical node solution will be adjusted according to the business needs and application scenarios of the enterprise, and computing and storage fusion nodes can be deployed (for example, a 3+3 node solution, that is, 3 `SATA` hyper-converged computing nodes + 3 `SSD` hyper-converged computing nodes, management services are deployed in the virtual machines of the computing nodes, which can be expanded horizontally according to the business scale, such as expanding the capacity of `SATA` hyper-converged computing nodes to 9 units), you can also deploy independent computing nodes + independent storage nodes (the computing nodes or storage nodes can be expanded horizontally according to the scale of business).

-SSD and SATA nodes depends on business requirements.
-For example, if there is a large demand for high storage capacity, more SATA nodes need to be configured; if there are more high-performance business needs, more SSD full flash nodes need to be configured. point.
+SSD and `SATA` nodes depends on business requirements.
+For example, if there is a large demand for high storage capacity, more `SATA` nodes need to be configured; if there are more high-performance business needs, more SSD full flash nodes need to be configured. point.

-Best practice, the production environment requires at least 3 SATA/SSD hyper-converged nodes to be deployed and built SCloudStack platform, namely SCloudStack The minimum production scale is 3 servers
+Best practice, the production environment requires at least 3 `SATA`/SSD hyper-converged nodes to be deployed and built SCloudStack platform, namely SCloudStack The minimum production scale is 3 servers

 ## Physical Network Architecture
 In order to build a highly available, highly reliable, and highly secure enterprise proprietary cloud platform, SCloudStack The platforms are all designed with high availability redundancy.
 This article describes the physical network architecture based on the standard network topology diagram.
 This architecture design requires at least 6 10G switches, 2 Gigabit switches, Multiple computing & storage node servers.
 If there are requirements for IPMI management and network device management, IPMI and management switches can be added and connected to the network according to the requirements.